jekyll/jekyll/site/_docs/troubleshooting.md

 With the introduction of System Integrity Protection, several directories that were previously writable are now considered system locations and are no longer available.
 Given these changes, there are a couple of simple ways to get up and running.
 One option is to change the location where the gem will be installed (again using `sudo` only if necessary):

 {% highlight bash %}
 sudo gem install -n /usr/local/bin jekyll
 {% endhighlight %}

-Alternatively, Homebrew can be install and used to set up Ruby.
-This can be done as
+Alternatively, Homebrew can be installed and used to set up Ruby.
+This can be done as follows:
-follows:

 {% highlight bash %}
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"